 Housing and Meals

-The program fee includes all housing, transportation, most meals and admissions to sites.
-Students will need to pay for their flight to New Zealand, then on to Australia and returning to the U.S and will also be responsible for paying for some meals.
+The program fee includes all housing, ground transportation, some meals and admissions to sites.
+Students will need to pay for their flight to New Zealand, then on to Australia and returning to the U.S, and will also be responsible for paying for some meals.
 Accommodations include holiday parks and cabins, "Marae style" lodge where all students sleep in a hall, hostels, budget hotels, homestays and apartments.

 For more information on program costs, please be sure to review the budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.
 Please note that tuition rates may vary depending on major and class standing.

 Penn State students studying through Education Abroad can use most components of their existing financial aid packages toward the cost of study abroad.
 This may include federal and state grants, VA educational benefits, federal student loans, and University scholarships and grants.
 Notable exceptions include work-study awards and some athletic scholarships.

 The University Office of Global Programs also administers a number of grants and scholarships.
 Eligibility is based on academic excellence and/or financial need.
 There is also funding available for study abroad programs in diverse locations and for students from diverse backgrounds.
 In most cases, applicants should have a current year FAFSA on file with the Office of Student Aid.
 Funding opportunities may also be available through Penn State academic departments.
 For detailed information on financial aid and scholarship opportunities and application procedures, please visit theFunding Study Abroadsection of the Global Penn State website.